-International Programs helps students identify and pursue the many undergraduate and graduate funding opportunities that support projects with an international emphasis.
+International Programs helps students identify and pursue the many undergraduate and graduate scholarship and funding opportunities that support projects with an international emphasis.
 Grants and fellowships can provide opportunities for academic and language study, research, and internships.
 We serve students through individual appointments and public workshops, providing assistance by:

 - helping you find opportunities that meet your interests,

 If you are interested in finding out more about international funding opportunities, please fill out our Preliminary Grants Application Form to set up an appointment.

 Our site contains a listing of grants and deadlines for undergraduate and graduate students, in addition to other helpful resources for students seeking grants.
 Students interested in grants opportunities can subscribe to IP Grants Announcements.
 General information for grant-seeking students includes: UI Faculty International Research Connections (faculty listing for students seeking foreign contacts or affiliations); UI Foreign Language Resources (faculty listing for students who need language evaluations); IRB Review Steps (for human subjects research); and Mandatory International Travel Insurance Information (required for all UI students who are traveling internationally).

 Karen Wachsmuth, associate director of international fellowships, provides support for students seeking the following internal and external international grants:

 - Fulbright U.S. Student Program Grants (UI Fulbright Program Advisor for all students, including undergraduate, graduate, professional, UI alumni)

 - Stanley Awards for International Research (undergraduate and graduate)

 - DAAD (German Academic Exchange Service) Study Scholarship and Research Grants (undergraduate and graduate)